How to predict your TOEFL score for Writing: A Step-by-Step Guide

 One tricky aspect of predicting your TOEFL score for Writing is getting your practice TOEFL Writing Tasks scored.
 You can’t just count up the number of right and wrong answers like you would in TOEFL Reading and Listening practice.
 Instead, you need to get your responses scored with the same rubrics that ETS uses.

 The official TOEFL Writing rubrics are publicly available on the ETS website.
 To predict your TOEFL Writing Score, your could carefully go through these rubrics, using them to estimate the scores on your own practice essays.

 Self-scoring is pretty difficult though, and not necessarily reliable.
 You may not be able to judge your own writing with accuracy.
 So you should probably try to get feedback and unofficial TOEFL Writing scores from others.

+One solution is to subscribe to Magoosh TOEFL.
+With a premium-level subscription, you can submit TOEFL essays to us for feedback and scoring.
+But if you aren’t ready to subscribe (or even try a free one week trial) just yet, Magoosh can still help!
 Our blog has plenty of advice on how to get TOEFL Writing Feedback.
 Here are some articles that can help you get the unofficial scoring you need for this first step in predicting your TOEFL score for writing.

 - Getting Feedback on Your TOEFL Writing